hypertidy/vapour/cran-comments.md

 There is a note about the size of installed directories on Windows and MacOS because of the GDAL and PROJ folders.

+## Reverse dependencies

+lazyraster passes check with this version